itsjennaz/cs386-group1/deliverables/D1-Inception.md

 (i) Possible value propositions:
 * "No more waiting months for that hot item that's always out of stock."
 * "Stop checking amazon everyday.
 Track it once and we'll let you know when it's back in stock."
-* "Anxious that you'll miss the purchase window?
-We'll let you know the second it's available."
 * ...

 (ii) Customer segment.
 Our probabale customers: